chryzsh/chryzsh.github.io/_posts/2019-10-02-rce-on-any-client-splunk-magic.md

 ## What do we achieve from this attack?

-- Remote Code Execution as `SYSTEM` on any endpoint with Splunk installed.
+- Remote Code Execution as `SYSTEM` on any endpoint with Splunk Univeral Forwarder installed.

 # Attack steps

-1. We configure a Splunk Deployment Server (DS) on our attacking host
+1. We configure a Splunk Deployment Server (DS) on our attacker host
 2. We ARP spoof the target and pretend we are the DS
 3. We deploy a malicious Splunk app to the target, that executes a payload

 # Prerequisites

-- A Linux machine on the same network as the target host(s)
+- A Linux machine on the same network as the victim host(s)
 - The ability to install and configure a Splunk deployment server on said machine
 - A scope that allows ARP spoofing and redirection of Splunk traffic, which can be potentially disruptive
+- Splunk Universal Forwarder running on the victim

+Note that Splunk has no authentication between the Universal Forwarder and Deployment Server.
+Thus, all we need to do is tell clients you are the forwarder, which is exactly what we do in this attack.

 # Setup